Namantar Andolan: Political parties

 Shiv Sena, the Hindutva political party, initially declared itself opposed to the Namantar.
 During the agitation, the supporters of Bal Thackeray burnt homes of the Dalits.
 People were physically harmed, including by attacks with swords.
 Interviewers explained that the attackers were from the Maratha community, who also burned Dalit properties in Nanded district.
 Supporters of the Peasants and Workers Party of India (PWP) and Indian National Congress were involved in these burnings.
 In the same area, there were allegations of two women raped and three children killed, but no legal action instigated.
 According to Gopal Guru:

-PWP and Shiv Sena aggravated the tension in Parbhani, Nanded, Beed, and Osmanbad.
+PWP and Shiv Sena aggravated the tension in Parbhani, Nanded, Beed, and Osmanabad.
 Congress did not show any inclination to defuse the tension and whatever efforts were made particularly by the Congress leaders from Beed and Osmanabad districts were insufficient or localised.
 On the other hand, Congress leaders particularly from Latur, Aurangabad, Jalna and to some extent Beed districts identified with the Dalit cause and worked for the Dalit harmony in these districts to maintain political impression.

 But later in 2011, Bal Thackeray cleared that he never opposed the Namantar.
 He said in an interview that:

 Let me make it clear once again.
 I never opposed the renaming of the university.
 I had suggested that the name Marathwada University be retained, and Ambedkar's name is added to it.
 RPI leader R. S. Gavai came to my residence and I suggested that Ambedkar's name is added to the existing name of the university.
 He liked the idea and phoned Sharad Pawar (the then chief minister) who also gave his approval.
 My stance was that while renaming the varsity, the pride of Marathwada region should remain intact.

 Bureaucrats

 Many Dalits were harassed by the police as they continued to campaign for the change.
 The police allegedly reacted by adopting tactics such as delay and suppression of evidence.
 In a few villages, Hindu police patils and sarpanchs of all riot-affected villages teamed up with rich Hindu caste landowners to attack Dalit's poor peasants and agricultural labourers.
 The police joined the mob in a violent way.
-The District Collector of Nanded was from Dalit community, and was powerless when his assistant officers refused his commands.
+The district collector of Nanded was from Dalit community, and was powerless when his assistant officers refused his commands.
 In Akola Village, the police intentionally refused to lodge complains during violence against upper caste Hindus.
-In Nanded City, the curfew was enforced during agitation.
+In Nanded, the curfew was enforced during agitation.
 The sons of the resident Deputy Collector, Home Inspector and Circle Inspector took part in the riot.
 During restriction timings, the Dalit homeguards interrupted them.
 A complaint was registered contrary to the homeguards.
 The complaints lodged by the Dalits were taken cold-bloodedly by the police.
 A Parliamentary Committee concluded that the police were "mere spectators to the incidents" during the atrocities.